The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 \subsection{Sampling Recipe}

 We have found the following steps helpful for sampling the neural networks described in Sections \ref{s:um}--\ref{s:1B}: \begin{enumerate} \item Perform burn-in of a single walker at a low temperature (or use an optimizer like Adam) to find a location near the typical set.
 For HMC burn in, frequent momentum refreshes are needed to remove excess kinetic energy. \item If necessary, choose the likelihood scaling in Eq.\ \ref{e:approx_likelihood} according to the desired loss tolerance $\Delta f_\mathrm{loss}$. \item Adjust the step size, starting with a reasonable guess (e.g., $\Delta s\sim 0.03 D^{1/2}$), and running until the loss distribution stabilizes.
 Try reducing the step size until the averaged loss (or inverse log-likelihood) per epoch stops decreasing.
-It may be necessary to adjust the likelihood scaling to maintain the desired $\Delta f_\mathrm{loss}$. \item Adjust the refresh rate.
-Lower refresh rates often lead to faster exploration (less diffusion), at the cost of more path heating due to stochastic gradients---more of an issue for HMC than for ray tracing.
-However, lowering the refresh rate too far can lead to too much time spent exploring the same trajectory, so eventually autocorrelation times can increase.
-Ray tracing generally has a wide window for similar results with different refresh rates. \item Perform full sampling run: initialize the desired number of walkers with random initial conditions, perform burn-in on each walker, and then perform approximate MCMC sampling with fixed hyperparameters. \item Validate with a convergence test in the function space (e.g., the values of the network predictions on the validation set), as well as verifying the loss on the test set. \end{enumerate}
+It may be necessary to adjust the likelihood scaling to maintain the desired $\Delta f_\mathrm{loss}$. \item Optionally adjust the refresh rate.
+Lower refresh rates lead to less path variance (less diffusion).
+However, lowering the refresh rate too far can lead to too much time spent exploring the same trajectory, so eventually autocorrelation times can increase, and path heating from stochastic gradients will occur (more of an issue for HMC than ray tracing).
+Ray tracing generally has a wide window for similar results with different refresh rates, and path stochasticity is often determined by gradient stochasticity for all but the most extreme values of the refresh rate. \item Perform full sampling run: initialize the desired number of walkers with random initial conditions, perform burn-in on each walker, and then perform approximate MCMC sampling with fixed hyperparameters. \item Validate with a convergence test in the function space (e.g., the values of the network predictions on the validation set), as well as verifying the loss on the test set. \end{enumerate}